asorbini/rticonnextdds-ros2-msgs/README.md

 If you prefer to clone `rticonnextdds-ros2-helpers` somewhere else, you can specify its location using variable `CONNEXT_ROS2_HELPERS_DIR`.

-You can also force the build system to avoid using ROS 2 facilities even if they are available by setting `MESSAGE_STANDALONE` to `true`.
+You can also force the library to be built in standalone mode by setting `MESSAGE_STANDALONE` to `true`.

 ## Included IDL files